SiaFoundation/siad/doc/api/index.html.md

 data inside that directory.
 Format will decide the format in which it is returned.
 Currently, we support the following values:
  * 'concat' will return the concatenated data of all subfiles in that directory
- * 'raw' will return the encoded baseSector directly.
-The caller is then responsible for any decoding and/or decrpyting of the data.
  * 'tar' will return a tar archive of all subfiles in that directory
  * 'targz' will return a gzipped tar archive of all subfiles in that directory.
  * 'zip' will return a zip archive